bretamyers/FabricTools/FabricDWQueryCostAnalyzer/README.md

 LH_SampleData | Lakehouse | A lakehouse that contains a sample dataset (Wide World Importers DW) WH_SampleData | Warehouse | A warehouse that contains a sample dataset (Wide World Importers DW) NB_Query_Cost_Analyzer | Notebook | A notebook that executes and captures the query results into the LH_QueryResults tables.
 This is the primary notebook where you can defined the paramters and queries to be used.
-NB_Setup_DW_Query_Analyzer | Notebook | A notebook that deploys all the required artifacts to run the sample queries and captures the results.
+NB_Setup_Query_Cost_Analyzer | Notebook | A notebook that deploys all the required artifacts to run the sample queries and captures the results.

 <br></br>